danschlz/danschulz.github.io/books.md

 - Orwell, _Homage to Catalonia_
 - Sledge, _With the Old Breed: At Peleliu and Okinawa_
 - Coram, _Boyd_
+- Murakami, _What I Talk About When I Talk About Running_

 **Silicon Valley** <a name="svalley"></a>
 - Waldrop, _The Dream Machine_